 As a family physician, Dr. Rose Kenny knows the importance of regular doctor visits and life-saving tests to detect disease.
-With a family history of breast cancer in her background, she determined that being tested for BRCA 1 and BRCA 2 was a necessary course of action.
+With a family history of breast cancer in her background, Dr. Rose Kenny determined that being tested for BRCA 1 and BRCA 2 was a necessary course of action.

 The majority of people who are diagnosed with breast cancer have no prior family history of the disease.
 But those that do have a family history are at a much higher risk of inheriting an abnormal gene that is associated with a higher risk for breast cancer.
 For those with a family history of cancer as a backdrop, choosing genetic testing to find out their personal risk is an option.
 These genetic tests involve a saliva or blood sample which is then analyzed for any abnormalities in the BRCA 1 or BRCA 2 genes.